Intelligent-Robot-Course/Homework/hw5/readme.md

 <div align=center> <img src=gif/Q_learning.gif width=70%/> </div>

 **Note:** The above demonstrations are only parts of the output policy.
-Normally, your solution is different but moving to the goal is necessary.
+Normally, your solution should be different but moving to the goal is necessary.

+## Question4 - Extra Credit

+Please add the heuristic reward on the grid map, such as the DWA reward, A star reward, or distance-to-goal based reward learned form the previous lectures, to achieve a regular policy as you expected.

 ## <span id="jump">Coding instruction</span>